pokt-network/docs/content/pokt/wpokt/bridging.md

 Before getting started, note that the end-to-end wrapping process is expected to take ~30 mins, and that minting wPOKT will cost gas (in ETH).

-- Prepare to wrap your POKT by connecting SendWallet to the bridge.
-If you don’t have SendWallet yet, you can download it [here](https://www.sendwallet.net/).
+- Prepare to wrap your POKT by connecting Ledger or SendWallet to the bridge.
+If you don’t have a Ledger wallet yet, see [here](https://support.ledger.com/hc/en-us/articles/12976051037853-Pocket-POKT-?docs=true) for the docs.
+And if you want to use SendWallet yet, you can download it [here](https://www.sendwallet.net/).
 - Prepare to mint your wPOKT by connecting your Ethereum wallet.
 Make sure your Ethereum wallet has some ETH for gas fees.
 If you don’t have enough gas, the bridge app will tell you.
 - You will not be able to initiate the wrap transaction until you have connected both wallets.

  {{% notice style="note" %}}
 You will be required to sign 2 transactions, first to deposit your POKT and then to mint your wPOKT.
 We recommend you keep the modal open and stay in the app until both transactions have been confirmed.
 If you leave the app before both transactions complete, it will remain pending until you return and finish them.

 If you're wondering why wPOKT isn't in your wallet after 30 minutes, double check you've completed both transactions.
 {{% /notice %}}